Title

 The Monetary Board mandates rural and cooperative banks to implement a capital build-up program, raising private capitalization to specified minimums, with new banks required to have at least P2 million in capital, and stricter requirements for banks in the National Capital Region and major cities.

-Existing rural banks must raise their private capitalization to P1 million in four equal semi-annual installments starting January 1, 1992.
+Existing rural banks were required to raise their private capitalization to P1 million in four (4) equal semi-annual installments starting January 1, 1992.

-The minimum private paid-in capital for establishing new rural banks outside these areas is P2 million.
+P20 million minimum private paid-in capital for new rural banks in the National Capital Region (NCR).

-The minimum paid-in capital for local cooperative banks is P1.25 million.
+P1.25 million as the minimum paid-in capital for local cooperative banks.

-Capital must be raised in four equal semi-annual installments starting January 1, 1992.
+No. Both are required to raise capital to the prescribed amounts in four (4) equal semi-annual installments starting January 1, 1992.

 Analyze Cases Smarter, Faster